 - Formatting is pre-styled within the style sheet.
 A limited amount of formatting can be done using the icons above the content field.
 Colors can make important text stand out.
 Size is not an option (since pre-defined in the style sheet), but text can be made larger by changing to a heading.
 Real headings and sub-headings should be utilized as well.

 - Quotes/blockquotes display are quite varied among themes; ask for the style sheet to be changed as necessary.

 - A link can be added to highlighted text or images by clicking the link-shaped icon.
 1) If the link is to an external page, copy the URL of that page from a live browser, paste it in the box.
 Then click the “gear” and check the box Open in a new tab or window.
-2) For internal links, click the gear, locate the page in the list or search for it, click it, and Add Link.
+2) For internal links, click the gear, locate the page or post in the list or search for it, click it, and Add Link.